SuperOfficeDocs/superoffice-docs/docs/api/netserver/logging/filter-logs.md

 # Filtering the logs

-The NetServer config file supports filtering logging to specific namespaces or classes.
+The [NetServer config file][1] supports filtering logging to specific namespaces or classes.

 ```xml
 <Diagnostics>